 Tasks are scheduled based on the working times in the Project-Calendar; however, you can customize the working times from the Project-Calendar in a Task-Calendar if you have tasks to be completed at different times, especially tasks that are independent of resources.
-A TaskiTaskX calculates when a resource and task are scheduled to work by using the calendars in the following order: Project-Calendar, Resource-Calendar, and Task-Calendar.
+A Task-Calendar is especially useful for equipment that runs and completes tasks throughout nights or weekends, which is designated as nonworking time in the Project-Calendar.
+Further information: Create or edit task calendars iTaskX calculates when a resource and task are scheduled to work by using the calendars in the following order: Project-Calendar, Resource-Calendar, and Task-Calendar.